StevenLof777/daily-planner/README.md

 # daily-planner
 * A simple calendar app for scheduling your work day.
+If the time block is gray then it is the past, if the time block is green then it's the future, if the time block is red then it's the present.

 * The grey is the past, the green is the future, and the red is the present hour.